-The current study was performed at Department of ENT, Sri Lakshmi Narayana Institute of Medical Sciences, Puducherry, in accordance with the ISAAC phase I studies.
+The current study was performed in Pondicherry, in accordance with the ISAAC phase I studies..
 There are five elementary schools in the district center, and all 12-14-year-old students were given the ISAAC phase I questionnaire forms.
 Rhinitis symptoms were investigated based on a positive answer to the following questions: